 - What do we do with a continuous distribution where we can't invert the CDF?
 If the domain is finite and small enough then we can turn it into a discrete distribution! - We simply calculate the value of the CDF at small intervals of the domain and simulate values from this distribution. - As long as our intervals are small enough, and we cover almost all the probability, we will get an accurate approximation. - If you can't calculate the CDF then calculate the PDF at points in the domain and calculate the cumulative sum to get an approximation of the CDF. - NB: Your CDF must start at zero and end at one! - We can divide every value of the approximate CDF with its last value (the sum of the entire discretized PDF).
-This is the easiest option UFS when you have an unknown constant.
+This is the easiest option of the entire discretized PDF).
+This is the easiest option of UF.

-Example of Discretization
+Example of Discretisation